myeongsuseong/myeongsuseong.github.io/_pages/about.md

   - /about.html
 ---

-Biomedical Spectroscopy, Imaging, and Therapeutics Group (BSIT), led by Dr. Myeongsu Seong, is a research group in the Department of Mechatronics and Robotics, School of Advanced Technology, Xi'an Jiaotong-Liverpool University (XJTLU).
+Biomedical Signal, Imaging, and Therapeutics Laboratory (BSIT), led by Dr. Myeongsu Seong, is a research group in the Department of Mechatronics and Robotics, School of Advanced Technology, Xi'an Jiaotong-Liverpool University (XJTLU).
 BSIT focuses on the development of hardware and software relevant to biomedical engineering systems that involve the use of optical, ultrasonic, mechatronic, and robotic systems, and applications of the developed systems in preclinical and clinical studies.
 We are interested in using artificial intelligence techniques for developing new signal processing methods as well.

 BSIT welcomes highly-motivated researchers or students with various academic backgrounds.
 If you are interested in joining the group or want to understand research works in the group, please contact Dr. Seong through email (myeongsu.seong__at__xjtlu.edu.cn).
 You may be able to check the [Prospective members](https://myeongsuseong.github.io/prospective_members/) as well.